208 Research Institute SMG

 The first weapon produced by JSSAP 6.2 was the HK-54A1.
 The HK-54A1 was a highly-modified version of the MP-5, with numerous new features to make the HK-54A1 a more versatile submachinegun than the MP-5.
 The HK-54A1 has been dehorned to a large extent from its MP-5 base – without the silencer attached, it’s shorter than an MP-5, and most sharp contours have been rounded off or covered with a polymer shell.
 The sights, however are much more complex than those of the MP-5; the rear sight was a large drum-type diopter sight which can be adjusted to a finer point than typical submachinegun sights.
 The front sight was basically the same as found on the MP-5.
 Though the HK-54A1 could feed from standard MP-5 magazines, Heckler & Koch also designed a drum magazine made of polymer and light alloy, with a capacity of 50 rounds.
 (Despite the lightweight materials used in the drum magazine, the drum still weighed 0.68 kg empty, and it was rather clumsy.)
 The selector mechanism allowed for five settings – safe, semiautomatic, 3-round burst, automatic, and locked breech (explained in the next paragraph).
 The sliding stock was designed to be lighter and more streamlined, and the buttplate was much smaller in size.
 (Future development was to give the HK-54A1 an ability to mount a wide variety of attachments, but development of the HK-54A1 never got that far.)

 Perhaps the largest amount of modification to the MP-5 design was made for silenced operation.
 The HK-54A1 was designed from the start to use a silencer better than any on the market, and yet still be completely effective without a silencer attached.
 Heckler & Koch used part of the MP-5SD design to do this – the HK-54A1 has gas ports near the breech similar to those on the MP-5SD.
 Unlike the MP-5SD, the 7.06-inch barrel of the HK-54A1 is strong enough for use without the silencer attached, and the ports can be closed with using a switch under the fore-end of the weapon in front of the magazine well.
 The silencer is of the screw-on type, and more than doubles the length of the HK-54A1; with no silencer attached, the HK-54A1’s barrel does not extend beyond the handgrip and barrel shroud.
 The HK-54A1’s silencer, like that of the MP-5SD, demands the use of full-power 9mm Parabellum ammunition of standard military weight and propellant charge; without the silencer, the HK-54A1’s shooter has a much wider choice of 9mm Parabellum ammunition types.
-Silent operation could be further enhanced by a selector lever setting that locks the breech back after each shot, eliminating bolt clatter.
+Silent operation could be further enhanced by a selector lever setting that locks the bolt back after each shot, eliminating bolt clatter.
 (In game terms, the HK-54A1 has better than Class 3 noise suppression when fired on the locked breech setting, but also has a BA fire rate.)
 Used with a locked bolt and silencer, the HK-54A1 was at the time possibly the quietest silenced weapon yet designed.

 The HK-54A1 was given a lot of testing by the US military, including range, field, and some combat testing in unspecified places.
 The troops that used the HK-54A1 felt that it was a very effective weapon and an improvement over both the MP-5 and MP-5SD – but not a big enough improvement to merit large-scale procurement.
 The mechanism of the HK-54A1, particularly with the barrel porting system, often caused problems, as they could be jammed, even when closed, by dirt – in a closed, open or partially-open position.
 Unit armorers sometimes felt that maintenance was a real pain in the butt due to the complex mechanism.
 The large 50-round drum designed by Heckler & Koch turned the HK-54A1 into a relatively clumsy weapon.
 When the silencer was attached to the HK-54A1, the length of the weapon suddenly became 7.2 inches longer, and the HK-54A1 became very front-heavy with the silencer attached.
 Add the drum magazine and the silencer to the HK-54A1, and the user ended up with a very clumsy weapon.
 The special operations troops that used the HK-54A1 didn’t think the HK-54A1 was necessarily a bad weapon, but they did feel there was considerable room for improvement; therefore, they couldn’t recommend any large-scale buys to their superiors.
 Heckler & Koch did more work with the HK-54A1 design, producing the submachineguns commonly known as the SMG I and SMG II.
 These are detailed later in this section of this site.